polanco-jaime/polanco-jaime.github.io/_pages/about.md

 news: true
 social: true
 ---
 I am a Ph.D. candidate in Economics at the Universidad de los Andes (Bogota, Colombia) under the guidance of [Hernando Zuleta](https://scholar.google.com/citations?user=CgFQtFIAAAAJ&hl=en).
-Currently, Currently, I am Doctoral Economics Intern on just transition at Environmental Defense Fund.
-[Environmental Defense Fund](https://www.edf.org/).
+Currently, Currently, I am Doctoral Economics Intern on just transition at [Environmental Defense Fund](https://www.edf.org/).
 {: .text-justify}

 My research fields are Macroeconomics and Environmental economics.
 My research focuses on assessing the impact of carbon taxes on economic growth and employment.
 The first paper of my thesis examines the effects of carbon taxes on economic growth and jobs, emphasizing the role of the energy mix.
 In the second chapter, I analyze the sectoral impact of carbon pricing policies on employment in developing countries.
 My research aims to provide valuable policy recommendations for facilitating a just transition.